 Wildlife Photography Tips

 But I’m getting ahead of myself.
 First things first: research.
-If you are going on an organised tour like this one, find out as much as you can about the conditions you’ll be photographing in, in advance.
+If you are going on an organised tour like this one, find out as much as you can about the conditions you’ll be photographing in before you go.
 It’s also a good idea to ask if you’ll have to walk (and how far) to reach the photography location, as you may have to carry your equipment for some distance.
 Check what time of day organised excursions occur.
-Two of ours happened in the evening when the light was dimming, making fast shutter speeds less and less viable as the light dropped.
+Two of ours happened in the evening when the light was dimming, making fast shutter speeds less and less viable as the sun sank lower.
 A lens with a wider aperture to let in more light would have been a godsend on those evenings.

 2. Have the right camera body

 Professional quality DSLRs, like my Nikon D700, are expensive, but they are built to take some serious usage and are much more robust than lesser cameras.
 They are dust proof and, while by no means waterproof, they shouldn’t be damaged by a little drizzle.
 You can read more about my basic camera kit here.
 Realistically though, they are out of many people’s price range – but if do your homework and you are sure you’ll get good use out of it, buy the best DSLR camera body that you can.

 3. Use at least a 300mm zoom lens

 When photographing bears and many other animals you’ll want at least a 300mm lens.
 The lens I used for these grizzly bear shots was a Sigma 150-500 mm f5-6.3 APO DG OS HSM for Canon Digital and Film SLR Cameras.
 It’s mighty heavy, and while in a boat, with dimming light, I couldn’t help but wonder if a shorter, lighter zoom might have been more practical.

 Recommended for you: The Ethics of Animal Encounters